LarsKoelpin/golang-json-assert/README.md

 A Go library for testing JSON strings.

+## Mission
+I could not find any library implementing the "Conform behavior", which checks, if JSON objects are downwards-compatible.

 ## Usage

-For full specifiction of the library see `pkg/jsonassert_test.go`.
+For full specification of the library see `pkg/jsonassert_test.go`.

 In a Nutshell, given to strings, the library can check for *strict* equality:
 ``` go